phdsg/PvC/docs/index.md

 ## Thanks

 First of all: Andrew Belt for making VCVRack and making it open source.
-Strum: his modules and encouragement made me start this whole programming trip.
+All the other module developers for their inspiring modules, especially [Strum: his modules](https://github.com/Strum/Strums_Mental_VCV_Modules) and encouragement made me start this whole programming trip.
-All the other module developers for their inspiring modules.